GabyC0/Methods/README.md

 <h1>indexOf()</h1>
 <h3>Description of method:</h3>
-- Tests whether all elements in the array pass the test implemented by the provided function.
-It returns a Boolean value)
+- Returns the first index at which a given element can be found in the array, or -1 if it is not present.
 <h3>How it works:</h3>
+The method will return the position of the first occurrence of a specified value in a string.
+If the value cannot be found then the return will be -1.
 <h3>Syntax:</h3>

 ```
+string.indexOf(searchvalue, start)
 ```

 <h3>Time Complexity:</h3>